zahiruldu/global.hackathon/Teams/J-Unit/ABOUT.md

 We are Ali and Bobby, a strong developer / designer team.
 Ali is located in Lahore, Pakistan, while Bobby is in Boston, U.S.

 We met during work a few months ago.
-Due to our complimentary skills and good working chemistry, we decided we'd be the dream team for going into a hackathon together.
+Due to our complimentary skills and good work chemistry, we decided we'd be the dream team for going into this hackathon together.

 About us
 ===========================